'Birdman,' 'Boyhood,' small films vie for Producers Guild Award

-LOS ANGELES (Reuters) - “Birdman” and “Boyhood,” two of the front-runners for Hollywood’s film honors this year, were nominated along with a slew of small movies on Monday for the top Producers Guild Award, a reliable predictor of the best picture Oscar.
+LOS ANGELES, Jan 5 (Reuters) - “Birdman” and “Boyhood,” two of the front runners for Hollywood’s film honors this year, were nominated along with a slew of small movies on Monday for the top Producers Guild Award, a reliable predictor of the best picture Oscar.

 Among the 10 films nominated for outstanding producer in the a motion picture were noir L.A. drama “Nightcrawler” and the tale of a drummer’s obsession in “Whiplash,” both small independent films with Oscar chances.